Voting in the 2020 Election

 For more information about Absentee-By-Mail voting, check the NCSBE website.

 One-Stop Early Voting

-Skip the line and vote early at any of four convenient locations throughout Craven County!
+Skip the line and vote early at any of five convenient locations throughout Craven County!

 If you need to register to vote or update your registration, you can do it at One-Stop Early Voting!
 If you’re registering or updating your registration at One-Stop Early Voting, make sure you bring a photo ID and proof of residence (utility bill, lease agreement, etc.) with you.
 Please note: you cannot change your party affiliation during One-Stop.

-One-Stop Early Voting this Primary Election is open every weekday from February 13-February 29 from 8:00AM-7:30PM, and on Sunday February 16 1:00PM-5:00PM and Saturday, February 22 and 29 from 8:00AM-3:00PM, at all four locations!
-If you’re voting in Craven County, you can cast your ballot at any of Craven County’s early voting locations.
+One-Stop Early Voting this General Election is open every weekday from October 15-October 31 from 8:00AM-7:30PM, and on Sunday October 18 9:30AM-5:00PM and Saturday, October 24 from 8:00AM – 7:30PM and October 31 from 8:00AM-3:00PM, at all five locations!
+If you’re voting in Craven County, you can cast your ballot (or turn in your absentee ballot) at any of Craven County’s early voting locations.

 New Bern: Craven County Board of Elections

 406 Craven St., New Bern